-The Quebec Skilled Worker Program will allow you to immigrate to Quebec Canada if you meet certain selection criteria such as your education, work experience, age, language skills in French and English, number of dependants as well as your ability to support yourself and your dependents financially.
+If you wish to gain Canadian permanent residency and work in Quebec, the Quebec Skilled Worker Program is a great pathway to immigrate to the province.
+You will have to meet certain selection criteria such as your education, work experience, age, language skills in French and English, and the ability to financially support yourself and your dependents.

-Who Can Apply For the Quebec Experience Class (PEQ)
+Quebec Experience Class (PEQ)

-If you wish to immigrate to Quebec, Canada under the Quebec Experience Class (PEQ) you can do so under one of the following categories:
+This program allows international students or skilled temporary workers with an intermediate skill level in French to apply for permanent residence in Quebec, Canada.
+If you wish to immigrate to Quebec under the Quebec Experience Class (PEQ) you can do so under one of the following categories:

 - Quebec Graduate - if you have a qualification from an eligible Quebec institution and have at least 12 to 18 months (depending on your study program) work experience in Quebec; or

-If you are interested in applying for permanent residence in Quebec Canada and would like to invest in, start a new or buy an existing business in the province you can choose from one of the following programs:
+If you are interested in applying for permanent residence in Quebec and would like to invest in, start a new or buy an existing business in the province you can choose from one of the following programs: